 Many of these drives also offer opportunities for off-roading, OHV and 4×4.
 Please make sure all your vehicles are properly registered.
 Follow all regulations and road closures.
 If you have questions about regulations and closures, contact the National Forest Service or Bureau of Land Management in Gunnison.
 Popular routes include Paradise Divide and Taylor Park, which can be accessed from the Taylor Park Loop.

-Remember to practice Leave No Trace on your scenic drive.
+Remember to travel responsibly on your scenic drive.
 Make sure you have a route mapped out to avoid getting lost or running out of gas.
 Stay on the road, and avoid driving through meadows or other places where cars aren’t allowed.
 If you get out to hike or look around, stay on the trail.
 Don’t litter; pack out all trash, even something that seems natural like an orange peel.
 Don’t collect rocks, flowers, sticks, feathers or any natural items as souvenirs.
 If you plan to build a campfire, purchase or collect all firewood in the area you’re having the fire.
 Bringing in firewood from somewhere else could result in introducing an invasive species.
 If you bring your dog along, keep it leashed on stops to avoid disturbing wildlife.
 Always pick up after your pet.
 Should you see any wildlife, observe from afar and do not approach it.